LoopKit/loopdocs/docs/version/development.md

 When you build the `main` or `dev` (v3.14.2 or newer) branch or `next-dev` (v3.15.0 or newer) branch over an older build, your Pod is automatically transitioned to use a new Pump Manager: OmnipodKit.
 You will notice the user interface is a little different from the older managers (OmniKit and OmniBLE).

-The OmnipodKit pump manager comes with improved user interface and user experience for Omnipod Classic (Eros) and DASH pods including

 * Some layout adjustments
 * Some new labels
 * Some reworked sub-menus with added information or features
+* Omnipod 5 Support added to Classic and DASH support
+    * Released version v3.14.6 or newer
+    * Starting with development versions v3.14.3

 !!! warning "Pod Keep Alive v3.14.6 or later"
     The Pod Keep Alive feature was rewritten with v3.14.5 but a bug was introduced which was fixed in v3.14.6.
 If you have the interim v3.14.5, please rebuild to v3.14.6 as soon as possible.